Occupational and Physiotherapist specialising in the treatment of hand and upper extremity injuries and conditions.

 What is hand therapy?

-It is specialized care by an occupational therapist who has undertaken specific training and practice of the hand and upper limb.
-This allows them to assess, manage and treat disorders and diseases in these areas of the body like
+It is specialized care by an occupational therapist who has undertaken specific training and practice in the treatment of the hand and upper limb.
+This allows them to assess, manage and treat disorders specific to these areas including but not limited to:

 fractures, joint injuries and dislocations

 management of wounds, scars, burns and skin grafts/flaps

 A hand therapist can provide treatment and management using physical methods such as exercise for strength and movement, splinting and wound care.

 prescribe exercises for strength andrehabilitation

 Hand therapy is vital in recovering from hand and wrist injuries and rehabilitation from hand surgery.

 In line with government guidelines, Bay Hand Therapy has continued with patient treatment.
 Masks must be worn in the clinic, and physical distancing enforced where possible.